-Out of the 6000 islands scattered around the Greek coastline, it’s a hard decision to decide which island to visit, especially if you’re visiting Greece with kids.
+Out of the 6000 islands scattered around the Greek coastline, there are so many islands to choose from, especially if you’re visiting Greece with kids.
 From the more well-known islands of Santorini, Mykonos and Crete to the hidden gems of Ios and Naxos, there’s something for everyone.

 Whether you’re looking for the best Greek islands for families, the best Greek holidays for families or the best Greek island for kids, look no further.
+You’ll find a family-friendly atmosphere and pristine beaches throughout the Greek islands.
 We’ve got you covered.

 A Beginners Guide to Family Travel in Greece